-GATE is an international advocacy organization working towards justice and equality for trans, gender diverse and intersex communities.
-Rooted in our movements, we work collaboratively with strategic partners at the global level to provide knowledge, resources and access to UN mechanisms and bodies.
+GATE is an international advocacy organization working towards justice and equality for trans, gender diverse, and intersex (TGDI) communities.

 - promoting autonomy and self-determination

 - supporting and strengthening community-based leadership

 - working collaboratively and advocating collectively for human rights

 - resource mobilization, including financial and technical resources